Gkbinqi/CS106L/notes/lec13_Move Semantics.md

 ```

 page 25:
-problem: since `takePhoto()` will return a **right-value**, the resource `takePhoto()` get will be destoried immediately after this line of code  while `Photo selfie` still need to require and initialize it's resource.
+problem: since `takePhoto()` will return a **right-value**, the resource `takePhoto()` get will be destoryed immediately after this line of code while `Photo selfie` still need to require and initialize it's resource.

 How about just **move** the resource of `takePhoto()` to `selfie`?

-It's ok, remember to set the r-value's resource(especially dynamic allocated memory) to `nullptr` so that the resource we get wont be deleted by the r-value's destructor. page 34
+⭐It's ok, remember to set the r-value's resource(especially dynamic allocated memory) to `nullptr` so that the resource we get wont be deleted by the r-value's destructor. page 34

 ##### Copy vs Move